NGFW Clusters

 - ID Map synchronization has failed.

-- Chassis doesn't have minimum capacity and degraded state is configured.
+- Chassis does not have minimum capacity and degraded state is configured.

-- Cluster node is in degraded state waiting to be suspended.
+- The cluster node is in degraded state waiting to be suspended.

 Causes of a hard fault are: